CPG-KFUPM/GeoSIRR/README.md

 1. Validate the user's geological description for completeness.
 2. Generate a structured text (DSL) representation of the cross-section using LLMs.
 3. Validate the generated output for format and topological correctness.
-4. Visualize the result using Matplotlib.
+4. Visualize the result using [Matplotlib].
 5. Refine existing sections based on user instructions.
 6. Answer questions related to the generated sections.